apify/actor-dataset-query-engine/README.md

 ## 🔌 Integration with LLMs

-Database query engine has been designed for easy integration with LLM applications, GPTs, and Model Context Protocol.
+Dataset query engine has been designed for easy integration with LLM applications, GPTs, and Model Context Protocol.

 ### OpenAPI schema

-Here you can find the [OpenAPI 3.1.0 schema](https://apify.com/jiri.spilka/database-query-engine/api/openapi) The schema includes all available query parameters, but only `query`, `datasetId`, and `llmProviderApiKey` are required.
+Here you can find the [OpenAPI 3.1.0 schema](https://apify.com/jiri.spilka/database-query-engine/api/openapi).
+The schema includes all available query parameters, but only `query`, `datasetId`, and `llmProviderApiKey` are required.
 You can omit other parameters if their default values are suitable for your application.